Utah Solar Policy: What You Ought to Know

-Keeping current on solar policy in Utah will help guide your decisions.
+Keeping up to date on solar policy in Utah will help guide your decisions.
 Here are a couple of policy-related topics that will serve you well should you decide to stay up-to-date on them.

 Utah Public Utilities Commission

 Knowing what your utility company’s regulations for solar customers are will help you know if it is a good time to go solar.
 There are some companies that are changing their net metering programs into feed and tariff meters.

 Other companies place caps on the size of solar arrays you can have installed on your home.
 These types of changes can reduce the savings that would have been possible.